chromakode/react-html-email/README.md

 ### `renderEmail(emailComponent)`

 Render an email component to an HTML string.
 Adds an XHTML 1.0 Strict doctype, as per [HTML Email Boilerplate](https://github.com/seanpowell/Email-Boilerplate).

-### `injectReactEmailAttributes()`

-React ignores some attributes we need, such as the table `align` and `valign` properties.
-Call this function to expand React's attribute repertoire before using email components from the library.

 ### `configStyleValidator(config)`